sophgo/libsophon/bmvid/document/bmcv/source_en/api/put_text.rst

 * const char* text

   Input parameter.
 The text content to be written.
-Currently only supports English.
+When there is Chinese in the text content, please set the parameter thickness to 0.

 * bmcv_point_t org